 It is important to note here that public sex in Denmark is not legal, only in this one park.

-So, why has the city of Copenhagen taken the decision to allow sex in this park?
+So, why has the city of Copenhagen decided to allow sex in this park?

 The other side of the debate in support of the regulations is to offer a safe space for gay men to cruise in the evenings.